Crystalline cohomology of rigid analytic spaces: Derived de Rham cohomology over

-\end{construction} \begin{remark} As there exists a canonical actual complex representing $\LL_{B_0/A_0}^\an$ (by the term-wise $p$-adic completion of $\Omega_{P/A_0}^1\otimes_P B$, where $P$ is the standard polynomial resolution of $B_0$ over $A_0$), the analytic cotangent complexes can also be represented by a canonical actual complex, defined by taking the colimit of the actual term-wise complete complexes and then invert by $p$.

-\end{remark} Here we note that as there exists a canonical map from $\LL_{B_0/A_0}^\an$ to the algebraic cotangent complex $\LL_{B_0/A_0}$ induced by the adjoint pair for derived completion, by inverting $p$ we also have a canonical map from the analytic cotangent complex $\LL_{B/A}^\an$ to the algebraic cotangent complex $\LL_{B/A}$ for $A\ra B$.
+\end{definition} \end{construction} \begin{remark} As there exists a canonical actual complex representing $\LL_{B_0/A_0}^\an$ (by the term-wise $p$-adic completion of $\Omega_{P/A_0}^1\otimes_P B$, where $P$ is the standard polynomial resolution of $B_0$ over $A_0$), the analytic cotangent complexes can also be represented by a canonical actual complex, defined by taking the colimit of the actual term-wise complete complexes and then invert by $p$. \end{remark} Here we note that as there exists a canonical map from the algebraic cotangent complex $\LL_{B_0/A_0}$ to $\LL_{B_0/A_0}^\an$, induced by the adjoint pair for the derived completion.
+By inverting $p$ we also have a canonical map from the algebraic cotangent complex $\LL_{B/A}$ to the analytic cotangent complex $\LL_{B/A}^\an$, for a map of algebras $A\ra B$ over $\Bdre$.

-We then give a simple description of the analytic cotangent complex for a smooth morphism. \begin{proposition} Let $A_0\ra B_0$ be a map of algebras in $\Afe$, and let $A=A_0[\frac{1}{p}]$ and $B=B_0[\frac{1}{p}]$ be their generic fibers separately, with the induced map $f:A\ra B$.
+We then give a simple description of the analytic cotangent complex for a smooth morphism. \begin{proposition} Let $A_0\ra B_0$ be a map of algebras in $\Afe$, and let $A=A_0[\frac{1}{p}]$ and $B=B_0[\frac{1}{p}]$ be their generic fibers respectively, with the induced map $f:A\ra B$.
 Assume the corresponding map of affinoid rigid spaces $\Spa(B)\ra \Spa(A)$ is smooth.
 Then we have a natural isomorphism